Svehla/graphql-cursor-sql-helper/README.md

   }
 }).connectionType,
 ```

-*note: connectionField param of connectionDefinition is not documented in readme yet.
-But you can find implementation here: [implemenation of connectionFields in relay-graphql-js ](https://github.com/graphql/graphql-relay-js/blob/4fdadd3bbf3d5aaf66f1799be3e4eb010c115a4a/src/connection/connection.js#L89)*
+**note1: connectionField param of connectionDefinition is not documented in readme yet.
+But you can find implementation here: [implemenation of connectionFields in relay-graphql-js ](https://github.com/graphql/graphql-relay-js/blob/4fdadd3bbf3d5aaf66f1799be3e4eb010c115a4a/src/connection/connection.js#L89)**

+** note2: last param is meaning last added item, not last in array **

+So if you select `last` 3 items it generate:
+- offset: 0
+- limit: 3